ALL TIMES ARE IN EASTERN TIME (ET-NEW YORK)

 As the co-founder of Voice First World, Jen Vellenga is on a mission to help professional women advance their position of leadership and influence through voice and performance training.

-Jen is a Professor of Theatre and the Associate Director in the School of Music, Theatre, and Dance at Kansas State University.
-Previously she has taught at the University of Miami (FL), Ohio University, and has presented workshops at universities across the United States, Australia, and Norway.
-While many of her former students enjoy successful careers on Broadway and in TV/Film, Jen has coached the voices of professors, university administrators, lawyers, politicians, journalists, doctors, entrepreneurs, YouTubers, and even a member of the Blue Angels flight squadron.
+Jennifer Vellenga is a stage director, actor, former professor, and the co-founder of Voice First World.
+She is on a mission to help professional women advance their positions of leadership and influence through voice and performance training.
+Jen spent over twenty years in higher education as a Professor of Theatre and the Associate Director in the School of Music, Theatre, and Dance at Kansas State University and as an Assistant Professor at the University of Miami (FL).
+While many of her former students enjoy successful careers on Broadway and in TV/Film, Jen has also coached the voices of professors, university administrators, provosts and presidents, lawyers, politicians, journalists, doctors, entrepreneurs, YouTubers, and even a member of the Blue Angels flight squadron.
+Jen is the host of the Ditch Your Backup Plan podcast.
+She and her co-founder, Jennifer Rettele-Thomas are launching the Speak With Presence™ podcast in October, available on all podcast platforms.

 11:30-12:30 Breakout 1 Europe & MENA Disrupted, Leading Through Uncertainty